officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/zivver-tutorial.md

 7. I dialogrutan **Lägg till tilldelning** klickar du på knappen **Tilldela**.

-### <a name="create-zivver-test-user"></a>Skapa ZIVVER test användare
+### <a name="create-zivver-test-user"></a>Create ZIVVER test user

-I det här avsnittet skapar du en användare som heter Britta Simon i ZIVVER.
-Arbeta med [ZIVVER support team](https://support.zivver.com/) för att lägga till användare i ZIVVER-plattformen.
+In this section, you create a user called Britta Simon in ZIVVER.
+Work with [ZIVVER support team](https://support.zivver.com/) to add the users in the ZIVVER platform.
 Användare måste skapas och aktiveras innan du använder enkel inloggning.

 ### <a name="test-single-sign-on"></a>Testa enkel inloggning

-I det här avsnittet ska testa du Azure AD enkel inloggning för konfigurationen med hjälp av åtkomstpanelen.
+I det här avsnittet testar du konfigurationen för enkel inloggning Azure AD med hjälp av åtkomstpanelen.

-När du klickar på panelen ZIVVER på åtkomst panelen, bör du loggas in automatiskt på den ZIVVER som du ställer in SSO för.
-Mer information om åtkomstpanelen finns i [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).
+When you click the ZIVVER tile in the Access Panel, you should be automatically signed in to the ZIVVER for which you set up SSO.
+I [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction) får du mer information.

 ## <a name="additional-resources"></a>Ytterligare resurser